ingonyama-zk/icicle/docs/versioned_docs/version-2.8.0/icicle/primitives/msm.md

   struct MSMConfig {
     device_context::DeviceContext ctx; /**< Details related to the device such as its id and stream id. */ int points_size;         /**< Number of points in the MSM.
 If a batch of MSMs needs to be computed, this should be
                               *   a number of different points.
-So, if each MSM re-uses the same set of points, this
+So, if each MSM reuses the same set of points, this
                               *   variable is set equal to the MSM size.
 And if every MSM uses a distinct set of
                               *   points, it should be set to the product of MSM size and [batch_size](@ref
                               *   batch_size).
 Default value: 0 (meaning it's equal to the MSM size). */